davbeck/iPhone-Simulator-Capture/README.md

 **Deprecated** - This project is no longer maintained primarily because there are much better solutions now.
 This repo is for reference only.
+A good alternative is [Reflector](http://www.reflectorapp.com).

 ----